 On behalf of all our members, we contract for large renewable energy projects at the lowest costs.
 We locate these large wind farms and solar fields in our members' service territories so that the benefits stay within the communities served by cooperatives.
 In addition, we can also work with our members to purchase power from projects that they support in their communities, as well as purchase power at market-based rates from independent developers.

 Keeping generation local

 Tri-State was one of the first generation and transmission cooperatives to develop options for members to develop local renewable energy projects.
 Today, members have many options to pursue local renewable resources as they see fit.
 Members can serve up to 5% of their load with local resources, and above that level with a certain amount of community solar projects.
 Tri-State also works with our members to purchase renewable energy certificates (REC) from their local projects, or from net metered projects.
 Members can further support renewable energy by offering "green power programs" to consumers.

 As part of our Responsible Energy Plan, we are working with our members to provide more flexible, partial requirements contracts.
 In addition to the opportunities above, this new type of contract gives members the option to self supply power up to 50% of their load, including through local renewable energy.
 In total, a pool of 300 megawatts is available for membership self supply.

 At the end of 2019, half our members had taken advantage of these member-led programs to develop local renewables, and together they’ve built over 130 megawatts of generation, with more on the way.

 Upcoming renewables projects

 Our clean energy transition significantly expands renewable energy generation.
 We’re accelerating the retirement of our coal generation and adding clean energy in locations across our members’ service territories.
-We’re adding six utility-scale solar projects and two utility-scale wind projects, bringing our system up to over 2 gigawatts of renewables by 2024.
+We’re adding six utility-scale solar projects and two utility-scale wind projects, bringing our system up to over 2 gigawatts of renewables by the end of 2024.
 This will include the most solar of any cooperative in the nation.